JuergenOrth/ISMtools/Readme.md

 # ISMtools for using ISM REST API

+## Important: This toolset is now available at [Github of Fujitsu](https://github.com/fujitsu/ISMtools).
+### This site will no longer be maintained!
+---

 Here are some basic scripts to use the REST API for Infrastructure Manager (ISM)
 The number of tools/scripts will increase over time ...